mariamelfar/Simon-Says-/README.md

 both get zero points and both proceed.
 • If one player doesn’t answer fast enough, he/she will receive zero points for that round and then both players will also proceed

+                                                               Shared Mode: Memory game Used in both single and 2-player modes.
+• Follows a 6-level progression of a sequence.
+Scoring system
+                                                               Single player:
+• If in any round enters an incorrect input, the game will restart again from level 1
+• Points System:
+o RO1: 1pt – RO2: 2pt – RO3: 4pts – RO4: 7pts – RO5: 11pts –
+RO6: 16pts
+• The player will get 0 points if enters any wrong input 2 players: each round has different potential points
+RO (round)
+RO1: 1pt – RO2: 2pt – RO3: 4pts – RO4: 7pts – RO5: 11pts – RO6: 16pts
+• The player will get 0 points if they enter any wrong inputs
+• Previous LEDs stay active to the next level, and new LEDs are added to expand the sequence
+Each mode gives a different experience.
+Single players focus on skill-building.
+Two player mode adds competition and scoring.
+Difficulty levels adjust game speed and complexity.
+LEDs, buttons, and 1 LCD create a responsive physical interface.